ballardinimarta/probelist_sweden/readme.md

 ```
 you should get a dictionary with about 119 values.

 But if you just want the results i have a txt file called <b>asndict.txt</b> that you can look at.
+Find it under [asn/output](https://github.com/ballardinimarta/probelist_sweden/tree/master/asn/output)

 asndict.txt is the output of get_asn.py at 21/04 -2020